Kevon Looney

-Kevon Grant Looney (/kɛˈvɪn/ kə-VON; born February 6, 1996) is an American professional basketball player for the New Orleans Pelicans of the National Basketball Association (NBA).
+Kevon Grant Looney (/kɛˈvɪn/ kə-VON; born February 6, 1996) is an American professional basketball player for the Los Angeles Lakers of the National Basketball Association (NBA).
 As a freshman playing college basketball with the UCLA Bruins, he earned second-team all-conference honors in the Pac-12 in 2015.
 After the season, Looney decided to forgo his college eligibility and enter the 2015 NBA draft, and was selected in the first round by the Golden State Warriors with the 30th overall pick.
 He won three NBA championships during his 10-year tenure with the Warriors.

 Growing up in Wisconsin, Looney was named the top high school player in the state as a senior in 2014.
 He also received national recognition as a five-star prospect and earned All-American honors.
 In his only season at UCLA, Looney led all freshmen in the nation in double-doubles, recording double figures in both points and rebounds in 15 games.
 One of the top players in the Pac-12, he was also named to their all-freshman team.
 As a rookie with Golden State, Looney's playing time was limited after undergoing surgery on both his hips.
 The next season, a strained left hip sidelined him for most of the playoffs during their championship run.
 Finally healthy in 2017–18, Looney became a regular in the Warriors' rotation as an undersized center, helping them win a second straight championship.
 Looney won a third championship with Golden State in 2022 as their starting center.
-After ten seasons with the Warriors, Looney signed with the Pelicans in 2025.
+After ten seasons with the Warriors, Looney signed with the New Orleans Pelicans in 2025.